NormalVR/Normcore-Documentation/src/guides/creating-a-player-controller.md

 }
 ```

-Create an empty game object in the scene, add Realtime and our newly created **PlayerManager**.
+Create an empty game object in the scene, and add Realtime and our newly created **PlayerManager**.
 Make sure you've configured your app key, and then let's export a build and try it out!

 Export a build, open it, and hit Play in the editor.